rudresh051/CSE/courses/OperatingSystem/Week2_L8.md

 Programming Interface (API) rather than direct system call
 * Three most common APIs are:
     * Win32 API for Windows,
-    * POSIX API for POSIX-based systems (including virtually all versions of UNIX, Linux, and Mac OS X),
+    * POSIX API for POSIX-based systems (including virtually all versions of UNIX,
+    Linux, and Mac OS X),
     * Java API for the Java virtual machine (JVM)

 ## Example of System Calls
 * System call sequence to copy the contents of one file to another file
 ![systemcallsequence](image-19.png)

+## Example of Standard API